 Jasmine Araujo is an abolitionist, writer, and organizer who has been living in New Orleans and NYC for the last seven years.
-She works with Southern Solidarity, a grassroots, community-based group of volunteers who organize the delivery of food, medical resources, and basic needs directly to the unhoused in the downtown area of New Orleans.
+Jasmine and other community organizers in her area began delivering mutual aid to the unhoused early on in the Covid-19 pandemic.
+That effort turned into Southern Solidarity, a grassroots, community-based group of volunteers who organize the delivery of food, medical resources, and basic needs directly to the unhoused in the downtown area of New Orleans.

 Ross Caputi teamed up with Cam, Kali, and Debra in 2013.
 His experience as a Marine who participated in the second siege of Fallujah led him to the anti-war movement.
 Ross’s activism thus far has focused on the idea that American veterans not only have a moral obligation to help the people that they hurt in U.S. wars and occupations, but also to renounce their privileged status as heroes in American society.
 He is the Director of the documentary film Fear Not the Path of Truth (2013), co-author of The Sacking of Fallujah: A People’s History (2019), and the lead curator of the People’s History of Fallujah Digital Archive.
 Ross is currently working towards a PhD in History at UMass.